shapeous/learnReact/README.md

   I am Module1
   { a: 1, b: 2 }
   ```
 - We can also install modules using the node package manager, npm.
 This will install them under the `node_modules` folder.
 We can then require it.
 Note, we do not need to specify the path, it knows to look inside the `node_modules` folder.
-The package has a `package.json` file which among other things specifies the entry point for the application.
+The package has a `package.json` file which among other things specifies the entry point for the package.
 Here is more about the [package.json](https://nodejs.dev/learn/the-package-json-guide).
   ```powershell
   PS C:\inetpub\learn\learnReact\nodejs> New-Item project -ItemType Directory PS C:\inetpub\learn\learnReact\nodejs> cd .\project\